Zhangmingyang-Su/Autonomous-Driving-Simulator/README.md

 ## Usage
 1. Download dataset from github.
 2. Run ```main.py```script or ```Autonomous_Driving.ipynb``` to train and save the model.
-3. Activate vitual environment for Udacity simulator.
+3. Activate virtual environment for Udacity simulator.
 4. Run ```drive.py``` script to connect to the flask frame.
 5. Start simulator.